ApexRMS/wisdm/docs/getting_started.md

 Under the **WISDM > Data Preparation** node, you'll find the **Template Raster** datasheet.
 Here, you'll provide the system path to a *Raster file* with the desired extent, resolution, and coordinate reference system (CRS) for the analysis and outputs.
 This **Template Raster** is required for multiple stages in the pipeline, including the optional Prepare Multiprocessing stage.

-If you are choosing to run with Spatial Multiprocessing, you can also specify the *Number of multiprocessing tiles (optional)* that you would like to use.
+If you are choosing to run with Spatial Multiprocessing, you can also specify the *Number of multiprocessing tiles* that you would like to use.
 If you don't specify a value, the package will select an appropriate value for you.

 If spatial multiprocessing is used, a tiling raster will be created and will appear in the **System > Spatial Multiprocessing** datasheet when the scenario has finished running.
 This tiling raster is used to clip other spatial layers into smaller rectangular blocks, effectively creating more manageable processing sizes.